PrivateCaptcha/docs/content/docs/reference/verify-api.md

 ## Error codes

-In case of errors, `error-codes` array will contain one or more of integer error codes:
+In case of errors, `error-codes` array will contain one or more of error codes:

 Error code | Description
 --- | ---